sedlareg/angular2-form-example/README.md

 # Simple Form App

 > A simple voting app that resembles a minimal-reddit link voting app in Angular 2.
+Based on sample chapter from https://www.ng-book.com/

 ## Dependencies